RubberDuckEng/vmgc/README.md

 * Consider making a HandleScope like AutoReleasePool?
 * Consider having a NonNullHandle type?
 * Collect on allocation
+* Give examples/docs to make clear which Handle types are nullable vs. not.

 # Blocking for wren integration
 * Typesafe List and Map classes